bmonten3/bmonten3-reactJsCalculator/readMe.md

  - http://localhost:3000/ in browser to view and interact with.

-This calculator uses NodeJS and ReactJs to quickly mock up calculations with a very modern and responsive design.
+This calculator uses NodeJS and ReactJs to quickly mock up fully functional calculations with a very modern and responsive design.
 The CSS does a lot with little effort.
 Utilizing GIT version control, the app is hosted on Cloudflare pages with npm build commands and configurations.